Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Wind Finslerian structures

-Notice also that, as the absence of transversality would lead to non-smooth metrics, then this would lead to non-smooth \sstk splittings in the next Section \ref{windFermat}.
-The well-known exotic properties of the chronological and causal futures and pasts of spacetimes with non-smooth metrics (see for example [23]) would be related to exotic properties of the $\Sigma-$ and $c$-balls of $(M,\Sigma)$, to be defined below.
+and its smoothness follows from the smooth variation of the integrands with $p$. \end{proof} \begin{exe}[Role of transversality] The smoothness of $W$ relies on the smoothness of $F$ in \eqref{ec} and, thus, the transversality of $\Sigma$ imposed in the assumption (b) of Definition~\ref{windStruct} becomes essential.
+Figure~\ref{nontransv} shows a $1$-dimensional counterexample if the transversality condition is not imposed.
+Notice also that, as the absence of transversality would lead to non-smooth metrics, then this would lead to non-smooth \sstk splittings in the next Section~\ref{windFermat}.
+The well-known exotic properties of the chronological and causal futures and pasts of spacetimes with non-smooth metrics (see for example \cite{ChrGra12}) would be related to exotic properties of $\Sigma$.